A-n-sh/cop4533program2/README.md

 | 7 | 3 | {4,1,2} | Evict 4 | {1,2,3} |
 | 8 | 4 | {1,2,3} | Evict 1 | {2,3,4} |

--LRU thrashes as it always evicts the item that is about to be needed next
+LRU thrashes as it always evicts the item that is about to be needed next

 OPTFF has 5 misses and 3 hits:
 | Step | Request | Cache Before | Action | Cache After|